The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: An Explosion: The Kreuzer-Skarke Dataset

 \end{definition} Indeed, this is a duality in the sense that $(\Delta^\circ)^\circ = \Delta$.
 Note that as defined, $\Delta^\circ$ is not necessarily a lattice polytope since upon solving the inequality in the definition, the vertices of $\Delta^\circ$ are not guaranteed to be integer, but will be rational in general.
 However, in the special case that the polar dual is a lattice polytope, we have that \begin{definition} If $\Delta^\circ$ is also a (convex) lattice polytope, then $\Delta$ (and also $\Delta^\circ$ by duality) is called {\red reflexive}. \end{definition} In the even more special case that $\Delta = \Delta^\circ$, they are call self-dual or self-reflexive.

-To illustrate the above definitions, we give the following pair of examples, which we might have seen from school days.
+To illustrate the above definitions, we give a pair of examples in Figure \ref{f:DDual}, which we might have seen from school days.
 Here, $\Delta_2$ and its polar dual $\Delta_2^\circ$, both lattice polygons, are given in vertex and half-plane representations.
 One can check the duality between them and the fact that both enjoy integer vertices.

 One important observation we make is the origin is the central point.
-This is, in fact, a general statement (cf.~\cite{doran} for a popular account): \begin{theorem} $\Delta$ is a reflexive polytope $\Leftrightarrow$ $\Delta$ has a single interior lattice (which can be shifted to be the origin) $\Leftrightarrow$ the facets of $\Delta$ are distance 1 hyperplanes from this interior point. \end{theorem}
+This is, in fact, a general statement (cf.~\cite{doran} for a popular account): \begin{theorem} $\Delta$ is a reflexive polytope $\Leftrightarrow$ $\Delta$ has a single interior lattice point (which can be shifted to be the origin) such that the facets of $\Delta$ are distance 1 hyperplanes therefrom. \end{theorem} We remark that in dimension 2, i.e., for reflexive polygons, we do not even need the second half of the condition: reflexivity for convex lattice polygons is the same as having a single interior lattice point \footnote{ I am grateful to Alexander Kaspryzyk for pointing this out. }.
+In dimension greater than 2, however, the situation is more subtle and we need the condition that all facets are distance 1 from the single interior lattice point.